awslabs/aws-c-common/README.md

 returning control to the caller, if you have an error to raise, use the `aws_raise_error()` function.

 #### Log Subjects & Error Codes
-The error handling infrastructure is designed to support multiple libraries.
+The logging & error handling infrastructure is designed to support multiple libraries.
 For this to work, AWS maintained libraries have pre-slotted log subjects & error codes for each library.
 The currently allocated error ranges are:

 | Range | Library Name |